sdiehl/wiwinwlh/tutorial.md

 * `[a]` -- Homogeneous lists with elements of a type `a`
 * `(a,b)` -- Tuple with two elements of type `a` and `b`
 * `(a,b,c)` -- Tuple with three elements of type `a`, `b`, and `c`

+The type system grows **quite** a bit from here, but these are the foundational types you'll first encounter.
+See the later chapters for all types off advanced features that can be optionally turned on.

 Type Signatures
 ---------------